Last Updated on Samuel Franklinby

-This Gloomhaven guide to the Scoundrel will set you up for success from level 1 to 9 as you take this high damage character through difficult and diverse scenarios of the campaign.
-In this Scoundrel guide we detail each of the cards, the associated builds, perks, enhancements and items to maximise your power as the character and be an important party contributor in both 2, 3 and 4 player party sizes.
-Serving as a rogue the Scoundrel takes clear inspiration from familiar role playing archetypes in other role playing games and fills the role of a damage dealer in Gloomhaven.
-As a result the Scoundrel is a master of damage with an emphasis on dealing damage that is empowered by nearby allies or the lack of nearby enemies.
+This Gloomhaven guide to the Scoundrel will set you up for success from level 1 to 9 as you take this high damage character through the difficult and diverse scenarios of the campaign.
+In this Scoundrel guide we detail each of the cards, the associated builds, perks, enhancements and items to maximise your power as the character and in turn be an important party contributor in both 2, 3 and 4 player party sizes.
+Serving as a rogue the Scoundrel takes clear inspiration from familiar role playing archetypes and fills the role of a nimble damage dealer in Gloomhaven that is always interested in acquiring gold along the way.
+As a result the Scoundrel is a master of damage output with an emphasis on dealing damage that is empowered by nearby allies or the lack of nearby enemies.
 Other themes include invisibility, status effects, high move values, looting and ranged throwing knives with the main trade off being a limited hand size that puts you at risk of exhausting earlier than other characters.
-This hand size also removes the potential to play loss cards as part of our strategy as you simply won’t be offering enough damage to your time unless it is a short scenario.
+This hand size also hinders the potential to play loss cards as part of our core strategy as you simply won’t be offering enough damage to your team outside of short scenarios.

-With this design in mind the Scoundrel is best placed in a party with other melee characters that can both absorb the attention of enemies but also allow them to flank their enemies for the additional damage on their cards.
-The Scoundrel has medium durability overall although their smaller hand size than other similar health characters means absorbing damage is far from your priorities in a scenario.
+With this design in mind the Scoundrel is best placed in a party with other melee characters that can both absorb the attention of enemies but also allow you to flank their enemies for the additional damage this provides to Scoundrel cards.
+The Scoundrel has medium durability overall although their smaller hand size than other similar characters means absorbing damage is far from your priorities in a scenario.
 It is also worth noting that despite the high damage this human character does lack area of effect attacks and are designed to be a single target specialist.
 In smaller parties in particular your positioning is vital as the Scoundrel as your quick movement, low initiatives and general requirements for attacks often have you on the knife’s edge of taking damage from enemies.

 Gloomhaven Scoundrel Guide Overview